hyperledger/web3j-docs/docs/quickstart.md

   web3j.shutdown();
 ```

-There are many ways to create `Credentials` in web3j, in the above example I decided to use a private key.
+There are many ways to create `Credentials` in Web3j, for more information go to the [credentials](./transactions/credentials.md) section.

-You can also use:

-- `Credentials.create(ECKeyPair ecKeyPair)`
-- `Credentials.create(String privateKey, String publicKey)`

-You can also use the `WalletUtils` class to load your credentials from various formats:

-- `WalletUtils.loadCredentials(String password,String source)`
-- `WalletUtils.loadBip39Credentials(String password,String mnemonic)`
-- `WalletUtils.loadBip39Credentials(String password,String mnemonic)`
-- `WalletUtils.loadJsonCredentials(String password,String content)`

-## Loading a Smart Contract
+### Loading a Smart Contract

 If you have already deployed a contract and would like to interact with it through web3j then the Java Wrappers or your smart contract have a load method.